rm-compchem/mechasuite/docs/usage/getting_started.rst

 Click on the intermediates to see how the relative quantities are updated on the right panels (relative energy panel and reaction panel).
-In particular, right-click on ts1 and ts2, select frequencies-> show frequencies from the menu to verify that they contain only one imaginary frequency.
+In particular, right-click on ts1 and ts2, select frequencies → show frequencies from the menu to verify that they contain only one imaginary frequency.

-To visualize the FEPs just go to the menu: “view -> Show plot window” or just press “Ctrl+g”.
+To visualize the FEPs just go to the menu: “view → Show plot window” or just press “Ctrl+g”.

 The first plot that appears is the electronic energy plot (option “E” is selected in the “plot type” combobox) but you can switch to the free energy profiles at different temperatures by selecting “G”.